fortresswire/fw-sdk-php/README.md

 Getting Started
 ---------------

-1. <b>Minimum requirements</b> - To run the SDK, your system will need to have at least PHP 7.4 with the cURL extension.
+1. <b>Minimum requirements</b> - To run the SDK, your system will need to have a minimum PHP version of 7.4 with the cURL extension.

 2. <b>Install the SDK</b> - Using Composer is the recommended way to install the FortressWire SDK for PHP.
 The SDK is available via [Packagist](https://packagist.org/) under the `fortresswire/fw-sdk-php` package.
 If Composer is installed globally on your system, you can run the following in the base directory of your project to add the SDK as a dependency: